J0K3R-x-Anarchy/Insta-private-connections/README.md

 ---

+# ⚠️ WARNING NOTE

+* Avoid excessive or repeated usage in a short time period.
+* If you encounter errors such as `chaining results`, wait for some time before retrying.
+* In some cases, errors may simply indicate that the target user's data is not publicly exposed or leaked yet.
+* Rate limiting or temporary API restrictions may also cause intermittent failures.

 # 📦 INSTALLATION

 ## ⚡ One-Line Install

 ```bash
 curl -L "https://github.com/J0K3R-x-Anarchy/Insta-private-connections/releases/download/bin/insta-leak" -o insta && chmod +x insta && sudo mv insta /usr/local/bin/insta

 ```

 ---